JvanKatwijk/sdr-j-fm/README.md

 ![fm receiver](/fm-mainwidget.png?raw=true)

-New is a so-called PSS (perfect stereo sound) control on the main widget, contributed by TomNeda.
+New is a so-called PSS (perfect stereo separation) control on the main widget, contributed by TomNeda.

 In computing the 38 Khz signal to decode the L-R signal, from the 19 KHz pilot signal, an error may occur, an offset of a few Hz.
 The PSS algorithm applies some techniques to figure out what correction on the recomputed
-39 KHz carrier that has to be applied for a perfect match.
+38 KHz carrier that has to be applied for a perfect match.

 While in previous versions the list of configure devices was checked on program start up, to find an attacted device, the